A hidden Victorian gem in Royal Tunbridge Wells

 you will find the entrance at the end of a cul de sac to your right.

 The Friends of Woodbury Park Cemetery are volunteers who have cleared away intrusive brambles and saplings from the old gravestones and work every Saturday afternoon tending the magnificent trees and wild flowers.
 In 2009, the cemetery won the first of its national Green Flags.
-South and South East in Bloom awards have followed annually since then and Gold awards from Kent Wildlife Trust in 2017 and 2018.
+South and South East in Bloom awards have followed annually since then and Gold awards from Kent Wildlife Trust.

 We have so far repaired over 100 memorials, and our historical researches are uncovering the fascinating stories of some of the 6,000 Victorians buried here, like Anna Maria Coombs and her mother, both born in India (Newsletter March 2014).